Information for Outpatients

 Pharmacy

 There is a pharmacy on site at Dorset County Hospital where you can collect medicines that may be prescribed to you at your appointment.
 The pharmacy can be found on the South Wing Level 0, using Entrance 2.
-For more information please click here.
+For more information, please visit our Pharmacy page.

 Staff protection